Best daily deals

 9.0

 In the world of active noise canceling (ANC) headphones, Sennheiser has been a mainstay for quite a few years now.
 So it should be no surprise that it’s looking to muscle in on the current crop of popular active noise canceling headphones.
-However, Sennheiser doesn’t release new products as often as its competitors, instead electing to make fewer, but more significant refreshes.
 The Sennheiser MOMENTUM 3 Wireless is several years old, and its replacement has big shoes to fill.
 We spent a week with Sennheiser MOMENTUM 4 Wireless to find out everything you need to know.

-Editor’s note: this review was updated on February 20, 2024, to add MDAQS results.
+Editor’s note: this review was updated on June 19, 2024, to answer more FAQs and update our alternative recommendations.

 The MOMENTUM 4 Wireless is aimed at serving the needs of commuters or people who want one set of headphones for many different listening environments.